 - Skipping the importance bullets on a 5-mark question: CBSE marking for Business Studies rewards the importance points separately from the definition and the example.
 A 5-mark answer typically needs definition + 3-4 importance points + a one-line example.

-- Writing 'staffing function' without the staffing process steps: Ch 6 questions on staffing routinely ask for the staffing process; students who answer with just the definition lose the 6-step process marks (estimating manpower → recruitment → selection → placement → training → development).
+- Writing 'staffing function' without the staffing process steps: Ch 6 questions on staffing routinely ask for the staffing process.
+Students who give just the definition lose the 6-step process marks (estimating manpower → recruitment → selection → placement → training → development).

 - Treating motivation theories as optional revision: Ch 7 Maslow's hierarchy is the most-tested theory in the Directing chapter.
 The five-level pyramid (physiological, safety, social, esteem, self-actualisation) with examples for each level is a guaranteed 5-mark slot most years.